-Swift users are obligated to carry out an independent assessment annually when self-attesting to the Customer Security Programme.
+Swift users are obligated to carry out an annual independent assessment when self-attesting to the Customer Security Programme.
 These can be done through either:

 or